-Mud turtles are omnivores, but the majority of their diet consists of worms, fish, snails, and other food typically found in the water.
-Turtle pellets are a nice additive to their captive diet, but dark green, leafy vegetables like fresh parsley, dandelion greens, and other salad greens (not iceberg or romaine lettuce) should be offered.
+Mud turtles are omnivores, but the majority of their diet consists of worms, fish, snails, and other foods typically found in ponds.
+Offer one protein meal until satiation every other day.
+Turtle pellets are a nice addition to their captive diet.

-Although it's not ideal to handle mud turtles frequently, some owners have a separate enclosure for feeding their pets, since these little critters are exceptionally messy eaters.
-If you don't want to move them to feed them, just be aware that after feeding your mud turtle you may need some cleanup time.
+Although it's not ideal to handle mud turtles frequently, some owners create a separate sub-enclosure (like a clear, floating plastic box) for feeding their pets, since mud turtles are exceptionally messy eaters.
+If you don't want to move them to a feeding area, just be aware that you may need some cleanup time after feeding.

-Other easily avoided diseases include ear infections, vitamin deficiencies, metabolic bone disease, and intestinal parasites.
-You should have a fecal sample from a mud turtle checked yearly for intestinal parasites and get a checkup with your exotics veterinarian.
+Other diseases that are easily reversed include ear infections, vitamin deficiencies, metabolic bone disease, and intestinal parasites.
+Again, improving your turtle's water quality, overhead lighting, and diet should suffice.
+Have a fecal sample from your mud turtle checked yearly for intestinal parasites; these can usually be expelled with the appropriate deworming treatment.

 Choosing Your Mud Turtle

-Mud turtles should have smooth shells with no sign of flaking or unusual bumps.
+Mud turtles should have smooth shells with no signs of flaking or unusual bumps.
 Their eyes should be clear, and their skin should not show any signs of irritation or infection.

 Similar Species to the Mud Turtle

-If you're trying to decide which aquatic turtle is the best fit for you, here are some breeds that are similar to the mud turtle:
+If you're trying to decide which aquatic turtle is the best fit for you, here are some species that are similar to the mud turtle:

-You can also check out other profiles of aquatic turtle breeds that can be your new pet.
+You can also check out other profiles of aquatic turtle species that can be your pet.